greetgo/greetgo.depinject/README.eng.md

  - Initialization of beans occurs in the order of use, not in the order of dependencies, therefore, if the beans are not used, then they are not created
    > For example, BEAN_1 contains a reference to BIN_2.
 Now, when initializing BIN_1, BIN_2 will not be initiated.
 BIN_2
-     will be initiated only when it is called directly.
+     will be initiated only when it is accessed directly.
 This makes the speed of the system startup independent of the number of beans.
  - Reflection is not used in bean-containers, hence everything is properly optimized!

 # Disadvantages

-  - a call to the bean can only be done through the method `get()`.
+  - an access to the bean can only be done through the method `get()`.
 Unfortunately it does not work out directly (as in Spring
-  @Autowired), because the bean must be initialized at the first call, not when the dependency is formed.
+  @Autowired), because the bean must be initialized at the first access, not when the dependency is formed.

-    Call can be done in this way:
+    Access can be done in this way:

 ```java
   class SomeBean {